 - Lastly, the encoding can take the form of a bidirectional frame, which displays information from the surrounding intraframe or predicted frames.
 Using data from the closest surrounding frames, the receiver interpolates the position and color of each pixel.

-This process occasionally produces artefacts – glitches in the video image.
-One artefact is macroblocking, in which the fluid picture temporarily dissolves into blocks.
-Macroblocking is often mistakenly called pixelating, a technically incorrect term which has been accepted as slang for this annoying artefact.
+This process occasionally produces artifacts – glitches in the video image.
+One artifact is macroblocking, in which the fluid picture temporarily dissolves into blocks.
+Macroblocking is often mistakenly called pixelating, a technically incorrect term that has been accepted as slang for this annoying artifact.

 Graphic artists and video editors use “pixelating” more accurately to refer to the distortion of an image.
 There really are pixels on your TV screen, but they’re too small for your human eye to perceive them individually.
 Pixels are tiny squares of video data that make up the image you see.